alanszlosek/voxeling/README.markdown

 ====

 * Multiplayer, with maxogden, substack and viking skins
-* Block creation and destruction
+* Block creation and destruction (batch operations, too)
 * Jumping and flying
 * First-person, over-shoulder, third person camera views (these need some love, though)
 * Building materials and material picker dialog
 * Gamepad support (80% complete)
-* Adjustable draw distance (adjust it according to your GPU speed and memory)
+* Adjustable draw distance (change it according to your GPU speed and memory)
 * World state is saved to files or mysql (install mysql npm module)

 What I'm working on
 ====

-* Sky, day/night transition, weather
+* Sun, sky, day/night transition, weather
 * Fixing race conditions with LRU cache
 * Point light sources (eventually)
 * Fix other server-side generators to match server-terraced API